 Question: How can I protect my family’s health this fall?

 As we settle into an ever-changing school year, I encourage families to focus on the following tips to help keep their children (and themselves) physically and mentally healthy amid our current circumstances.
+If you check here, you will realize that it is also important for men to keep themselves healthy.

 - Maintain routines.
 Kids of all ages thrive on structure, so try sticking to the same wake-up time, mealtimes, learning routines, and bedtime each day.
 Predictable patterns reassure children that their world is stable.